Plain language training

 Results

-- 4 dozen designers writing in plain language together
+- 4 dozen product designers transforming complex content into plain language

 - 100% of participants agreed or strongly agreed that they: